-Travel curbs aimed at COVID variant tighten across the world
+Australia confirms 2 omicron cases as travel curbs tighten

 Hipkins said officials were confident the variant hadn’t entered New Zealand and they were well placed to keep it out.

-Many countries have slapped restrictions on various southern African countries over the past couple of days, including Brazil, Canada, the European Union, Iran and the U.S., in response to warnings over the transmissibility of the new variant.
+Many countries have slapped restrictions on various southern African countries over the past couple of days, including Brazil, Canada, the European Union, Iran, and the U.S., in response to warnings over the transmissibility of the new variant.
 This goes against the advice of the World Health Organization, which has warned against any overreaction before the variant was thoroughly studied.